Aman916715/Food-Ordering/README.md

 ![test2](https://github.com/Aman916715/Food-Ordering/assets/152375923/d9cde85d-0431-4ff6-a2b0-0a8522f21d83)

 ## Expected Outcome
-By the end of this milestone, you would be having a working chatbot system that solve your problems about Muscle gaining,Diet Plan and Lose fat.
+By the end of this milestone, you would be having a working chatbot system that solve your problems about Menu and Categories.

 ## Technologies / Tools Used